Leonardo-Boss/suckless-site/dwm.suckless.org/manpage.md

 <P>

-dwm contains a small status bar which displays all available tags, the layout, the title of the focused window, and the text read from standard input.
+dwm contains a small status bar which displays all available tags, the layout, the title of the focused window, and the text read from the name of the root window (xsetroot -name "string" to set the name).
 A floating window is indicated with an empty square and a maximised floating window is indicated with a filled square before the windows title.
 The selected tags are indicated with a different color.
 The tags of the focused window are indicated with a filled square in the top left corner.
 The tags which are applied to one or more windows are indicated with an empty square in the top left corner.
 <P>

 dwm draws a small border around windows to indicate the focus state.